 Free to use

 Professional-grade tools are not often free.
-Bog thanks to ChatGPT and DALL-E. You can generate unlimited sketches in this custom GPT.
+But thanks to ChatGPT and DALL-E, you can generate unlimited sketches in this custom GPT.

 Diving deeper: what is UX storyboarding